 The risk for erectile dysfunction increases with age but, younger men are also at risk.
 According to the Massachusetts Male Aging Study at the age of 40, just under half of all men had ED!
-So, younger guys certainly aren’t immune – even in people who are fit and healthy.
+So, younger guys certainly aren’t immune – even people who are fit and healthy.

-Can stress cause erectile dysfunction?
+How does stress affect erectile dysfunction?

-Erections require the body to synchronize a variety of systems: muscular, hormonal, vascular, nerve-based, emotional and psychological.
+Erections require the body to synchronize a variety of systems: muscular, hormonal, vascular, nerve-based, emotional, and psychological.
 If there’s a problem in any of these systems, it can result in erectile dysfunction.

 Before getting an erection, psychological stimulation happens, which leads to excitement that triggers blood flow to the penis.

+To have an erection, you generally need to be sexually aroused.
+This causes the sympathetic nervous system to trigger a chain of events that leads to an erection.
 So, if you’re distracted by a looming deadline or a recent conflict, you’re not likely to get or maintain an erection.
 If you’re having sex mindlessly, without actually paying attention to the senses and experiences that arise, your chances of experiencing ED are high.

 - Work stress